ITstollman/CV-chess/README.md

    - train VGG19 model.

-   :toolbox:	-use the data collected in the previous phase to train, the last layer of a VGG19 model.
+   :toolbox:	-use the data collected in the previous phase to train, an additional last layer of a VGG19 model.

    :toolbox:	-validate and test VGG19.